 - An area to provide contact information

-- Provide a short, one or two sentence description of a need and how your program addresses that need.
+- Provide a short, one or two sentence description of a need and how your program addressed that need.

 - Provide two or three bullet points that show your program's impact.

 Remember, don't try to describe every single benefit of every program you offer.
-Rather, focus on two or three significant points from two or three signature programs you think your county should be known for.
+Rather, focus on two or three significant points from two to four signature programs you think your county should be known for.

 When you write the headings for these program highlights, remember to: